On Existence of Berk-Nash Equilibria in Misspecified Markov Decision Processes with Infinite Spaces: Open Questions and Concluding Remarks

 \section{Open Questions and Concluding Remarks}

 This paper uses a novel technique in nonstandard analysis to extend the existence results for Berk-Nash equilibrium from finite state and action spaces to sigma-compact state and compact action spaces, thereby allowing coverage of a wide range of natural examples in macroeconomics, microeconomics, and finance.
-This paper suggests the following promising directions for future work: \begin{enumerate}[{\normalfont (i)}, topsep=1pt] \item The paper, like EP, considers a single-agent environment.
-In future work, we hope to extend these results to the case of multiple agents, in particular, to the canonical static-multi agent setting of \cite{ep16} and to recursive equilibrium framework in macroeconomics as in \citet{mo19}. \item As pointed out in \cref{sechypresent}, the standard analogue of our nonstandard approach towards Theorem \ref{mainresults} is to use a sequence of finite SMDPs to approximate the SMDP $\mathcal{M}$.
+This paper suggests the following promising directions for future work.
+First, like EP, we considers a single-agent environment.
+In future work, we hope to extend these results to the case for a continuum of agents, in particular, to the canonical static multi-agent game setting of \cite{ep16}, and to recursive equilibrium framework in macroeconomics (\citet{mo19}).
+Second, as pointed out in \cref{sechypresent}, the standard analogue of our nonstandard approach towards Theorem \ref{mainresults} is to use a sequence of finite SMDPs to approximate the SMDP $\mathcal{M}$.
 The Berk-Nash equilibrium of $\mathcal{M}$ is the weak limit of the sequence of Berk-Nash equilibria for finite SMDPs.
-If we further understand the convergence rate of the sequence of Berk-Nash equilibria for finite SMDPs, we can approximate the Berk-Nash equilibrium for $\mathcal{M}$ by computing the Berk-Nash equilibrium for a sufficiently large finite SMDP.

-\item \cref{blfupdatemain} in the online appendix provides a possible learning foundation for SMDPs with compact state and action spaces.
+If we further understand the convergence rate of the sequence of Berk-Nash equilibria for finite SMDPs, we can approximate the Berk-Nash equilibrium for $\mathcal{M}$ by computing the Berk-Nash equilibrium for a sufficiently large but finite SMDP.
+This may also have implications for computational aspects of such equilibria for infinite spaces that are in practice can be approximated with sufficiently large but a finite setting.
+Third, \cref{blfupdatemain} in the online appendix provides a possible learning foundation for SMDPs with compact state and action spaces.
 Unfortunately, it relies on an implausibly strong condition, convergence in the total variation norm on measures.
 It is of great interest to develop a learning foundation under a weaker convergence condition such as convergence in the Prokhorov metric.
 This may have further implications for environments that are characterized by \textit{slow} learning as in \citet{fii20}.

-\item Another line of future research is to investigate the \textit{global stability} of the Berk-Nash equilibria with the tools developed in \cite{ks14} for Markov decision processes with unbounded state spaces; a setting for which our results in this paper have been developed. \end{enumerate}
+Finally, another line of future research is to investigate the \textit{global stability} of the Berk-Nash equilibria with the tools developed in \cite{ks14} for Markov decision processes with unbounded state spaces; a setting for which our results in this paper have been developed.